 Conservation easement The term “conservation easement” includes an easement or restriction, recorded deed, or a reserve interest deed where the grantee acquires all rights, title, and interest in a property, that do not conflict with the goals of this section except those rights, title, and interests that may run with the land that are expressly reserved by a grantor and are agreed to at the time of purchase.

 Interest in property

 The term “interest in property” includes a conservation easement.

 Authorization of appropriations

-There are authorized to be appropriated to the Secretary to carry out this section $60,000,000 for each of fiscal years 2009 through 2013.
+There are authorized to be appropriated to the Secretary to carry out this section $100,000,000 for each fiscal year.